 This is just one example of what I discovered in my daily environment and what I could do about reducing my exposure.

 Protecting yourself against nnEMFs is a book length topic, which I learned from a number of books.
 The core information might be best summarized by Lloyd Burrell and his ebook, Long Term EMF Protection, at ElectricSense.com.

 The story of what Lloyd discovered about his “electrosensitivity” and how he dealt with it is a real eye-opener about reducing exposure to nnEMFs.
 I strongly advise you to pay attention to what he has to say.

 Learning about this topic and taking the right action steps can be a long process, so delve in and stick to it.

 Remember, mitochondria are little cellular powerhouses whose functions depend on membrane voltages and electron flow.
 Any kind of disruption by nnEMFs can ruin them (and you).

 Adaptation to the natural day-night cycle is a bedrock for mitochondrial health.
 It is also a story about electrons (everything is, actually).
 In this case it entails something called the photoelectric effect, whereby photons (particles of light) cause the emission of electrons.
 (Fun Trivia: The law of the photoelectric effect, not the theory of relativity, was the basis for Albert Einsteins’s Nobel Prize in 1921.)

 Starting at sunrise, the sun’s rays initiate a host of electronic effects.
-Morning sunlight, especially UV light, awakens our mitochondria and gets our energy flowing for the day.
+Morning sunlight, awakens our mitochondria and gets our energy flowing for the day.

-The absolute best thing that you can do to live by circadian rhythms is to let UV light at sunrise directly into the retina of your eyes (without staring into the sun) and onto your skin first thing in the morning.
+One of the absolute best thing you can do to live by circadian rhythms is to let sunshine directly into the retina of your eyes (without staring into the sun) and onto your skin first thing in the morning.

 The simplest action you can take is just to get outdoors more often.
 Take your work breaks outside in the sun.